joaniffer/466_project/README.md

 ### Dependencies

-Libraries that must be installed to run all code are: `matplotlib`, 'numpy`, `scipy`, and `scikit-learn`, all of which can be installed with pip.
+Libraries that must be installed to run all code are: `matplotlib`, `numpy`, `scipy`, and `scikit-learn`, all of which can be installed with pip.
 If not already installed, this block of code can be pasted into a cell above the imports of the notebook:

 ```
 !pip install numpy